-This technology course provides students with hands-on activities By the end of the course, successful students are able to use a range of technical applications, integrate technology with other academic disciplines, and create devices and systems to satisfy their needs, explain how technology affects society, and use technology in problem-solving situations.
+This technology course provides students with hands-on activities and introduces them to a broad spectrum of technological concepts.
+By the end of the course, successful students are able to use a range of technical applications, integrate technology with other academic disciplines, and create devices and systems to satisfy their needs, explain how technology affects society, and use technology in problem-solving situations.